peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 --- abstract

-Status Attestations act as evidence that a specific credential or token, whether in JSON Web Tokens (JWT) {{RFC7519}} or CBOR Web Tokens (CWT) format {{RFC8392}}, has not been revoked and is still valid.
-Status Attestations are designed to be short-lived, periodically provided to their owners and provided by these latter to the verifiers, eliminating the need for verifiers to obtain additional information from third-party systems about a token or a digital credential.
+Status Attestations are verifiable proofs that a digital credential or token, whether in JSON Web Tokens (JWT) {{RFC7519}} or CBOR Web Tokens (CWT) format {{RFC8392}}, has not been revoked and is still valid.
+Status Attestations are designed to be short-lived, periodically provided to their owners and presented by these latter to the verifiers, eliminating the need for verifiers to obtain additional information from third-party systems about a token or a digital credential.